-The level of lighting in the auditorium should be appropriate and consistent with the effective presentation of the film; and the level of illumination maintained in the auditorium during the showing of films would normally be regarded as satisfactory if it complies with the standards specified in BS CP 1007 (Maintained Lighting for Cinemas).
+The level of lighting in the auditorium should be appropriate and consistent with the effective presentation of the film; and the level of illumination maintained in the auditorium during the showing of films would normally be regarded as satisfactory if it complies with the standards specified in BS 5266-1:2005 Emergency lighting.
+Code of practice for the emergency lighting of premises.